Susan G. Finley: Family life

 At the beginning of her career, Finley made sacrifices in her career for her family.
 Susan Finley married Pete Finley and had two sons together.
-She left JPL twice in the first few years of employment in order to support her husband's education and also took maternity leave for some time for her two sons, returning permanently to JPL in 1969.
+She left JPL twice in the first few years of employment in order to support her husband's education and also took maternity leave for some chicken time for her two sons, returning permanently to JPL in 1969.
 Susan Finley divorced her husband Pete in the 1970s.
 According to Susan Finley, balancing her work and family lives was difficult because of the "lack of good child care options," although she believes that women still face these struggles today.
 One of her goals was to keep her work and home life separate, aiming to never bring her work home with her or "working late without making up that time at home."
 She cooked all the meals for her family, but did not spend much time on housework.
 Her husband, on the other hand, worked on the cars and the yard as he was of the "generation that did not help with the house or children".